BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-2/index.md

 ## Setting Database seeders
 To test the API we are about to create, we need to have some data to work with.
 To do this, let’s create a database seeder to populate the tasks table with some data.
 We’ll start by creating some seeder classes for our `users` table.
-To do that, let's run the command below:
+To do that, let's run the command below in the terminal:
 ```bash
 php artisan make:seeder UsersTableSeeder